We’ve photographed weddings all over the west coast and these are some of our favorite venues in Northern California.

 1. The Sea Ranch Chapel

-Located on the Mendocino coast, the Sea Ranch Chapel is for smaller, more intimate wedding ceremonies.
+On the Mendocino coast is for smaller, more intimate wedding ceremonies.
 Besides the shape of the building itself, the chapel gets its charm from all the stained glass windows, seashell inlays, and the ornate wood and metal detail; a totally unique, one-of-a-kind architectural masterpiece… and least we think so.
 I found out from our brides that reserving the chapel also includes the weekend use of a coastal Sea Ranch Air BnB, making the beautiful sandy beach just a few minutes walk away.
 See inside and all the details of Sara and Erica’s wedding here.